Difference in Differences with Time-Varying Covariates: Interpreting TWFE Regressions

-\citet[Section 5.2]{goodman-2021} provides a decomposition of $\alpha$ into a ``within'' component and ``between'' component.
-The between component arises due to variation in treatment timing and can be expressed as an adjusted-by-covariates 2x2 difference-in-differences comparison.\footnote{The main results in \citet{goodman-2021} (for the case without covariates) show that $\alpha$ from the TWFE regression can be written as a weighted average of all possible 2x2 difference-in-differences type comparisons among groups whose treatment status changes between two periods relative to groups whose treatment status does not change across periods.
-The term discussed here is similar in spirit to these terms in the unconditional setting.} The within component comes from variation in the covariates within a particular group and is, therefore, related to our expression for $\alpha$ in \Cref{prop:twfe-lp} in the setting with only two time periods.
-Relative to \citet{goodman-2021}, we further decompose this type of term into a number of more primitive objects that highlight that researchers should be careful in interpreting ``within'' components as averages of causal effects unless they are willing to invoke extra assumptions.
-Finally, \citet[Section 2.2]{ishimaru-2022}, like \citet{chaisemartin-dhaultfoeuille-2020}, provides conditions under which TWFE regressions that include covariates can be interpreted as weighted averages of underlying treatment effect parameters.
+\begin{remark} The result in \Cref{prop:twfe} is related to several other decompositions of TWFE regressions that include covariates.
+All of these papers consider the same TWFE regression that we do in \Cref{eqn:twfe}.
+They also consider the more general case where there are more than two time periods and allow for variation in treatment timing. \citet[Online Appendix 3.3]{chaisemartin-dhaultfoeuille-2020} show that, under a conditional parallel trends assumption that involves only changes in observed covariates and linearity assumptions that their main results related to multiple periods and variation in treatment timing essentially continue to apply.
+That said, this suggests that in the two period case that we consider, TWFE regressions would recover the ATT.
+The explanation for this difference is that we do not impose those extra conditions in \Cref{prop:twfe}. \citet[Section 5.2]{goodman-2021} provides a decomposition of $\alpha$ into a ``within'' component and ``between'' component.
+The between component arises due to variation in treatment timing, and, therefore does not show up in our case.
+The within component is analogous to our expression for $\alpha$ in \Cref{eqn:alpha}.
+Relative to \citet{goodman-2021}, we further decompose this term into a number of more primitive objects that highlight that researchers should be careful in interpreting ``within'' components as averages of causal effects unless they are willing to invoke extra assumptions.
+Finally, \citet[Section 2.2]{ishimaru-2022}, like \citet{chaisemartin-dhaultfoeuille-2020}, provides conditions under which TWFE regressions that include covariates can be interpreted as weighted averages of underlying treatment effect parameters (though, in both papers, the weights can be negative).
 These include a version of conditional parallel trends that holds when one conditions on the change in covariates over time\footnote{\citet{ishimaru-2022} does point out that ``conditioning on [changes in time-varying covariates] may not be sufficient to make parallel trends plausible.''} and an assumption on linearity of the propensity score conditional on changes in observed covariates over time.\footnote{Another way that the decomposition in \citet{ishimaru-2022} is more general than the one in the current paper is that paper does not require the treatment to be binary. \citet{ishimaru-2022} also considers an interesting extension on decomposing a modified TWFE regression that additionally includes time-varying coefficients on time-varying coefficients.
 Based on his result, it seems likely that this sort of regression would not suffer from issues related to parallel trends depending on the levels of time-varying covariates rather than only changes in time-varying covariates over time.
-However, it appears that this regression would still suffer from the other issues mentioned in this section; that said, this is a distinct regression from the TWFE regression in \Cref{eqn:twfe} that is much more commonly used in empirical work in economics.}
+However, it appears that this regression would still suffer from the other issues mentioned in this section; that said, this is a distinct regression from the TWFE regression in \Cref{eqn:twfe} that is much more commonly used in empirical work in economics.} None of these papers explicitly address the issue of time-varying covariates potentially being affected by the treatment.\footnote{\citet{goodman-2021} does remark that ``Note that for covariates to aid in identification, [time-varying covariates] must be unaffected by the treatment to avoid bias from `conditioning on a post-treatment variable'.''} \end{remark}